jimmywoo1/epl_predictions/README.md

 # EPL Predictions
-Predictions on English Premier League standings using machine learning models based on historical dataset from seasons 2005-2006 to 2018-2019 (raw data can be found [here](http://www.football-data.co.uk/data.php)).
+Predictions on English Premier League standings using a linear regression model based on historical dataset from seasons 2005-2006 to 2018-2019 (raw data can be found [here](http://www.football-data.co.uk/data.php)).

 # Prerequisites
 The following are the python libraries used for this project: